wayne-xyz/Dualsense-ALOHA/README.md

 ```

 #### Error 2:
 Current version of bigym is dependent on the mujoco version 3.1.5 which not works on the python 3.13.2 , but works on the python 3.12.9 I did not tried on other python version.
-3.12.9 works For me
+3.12.9 works For me.
+This project depends on mink (which requires MuJoCo 3.2), but bigym is only compatible with MuJoCo 3.1.5.
+To ensure compatibility, please install mujoco==3.1.5 after setting up this project.
+Some mink features may not work if they rely on newer MuJoCo APIs.

 #### Error 3:
 When using the mujoco.viewer.launch_passive, the viewer window will not show up.
 Due to the view can not load the dynamic library hidapi, then manuly set `export DYLD_LIBRARY_PATH=$(brew --prefix hidapi)/lib:$DYLD_LIBRARY_PATH` befor using mjpython ds_aloha.py